-The Superintendent shall appoint at least one Complaint Manager to administer this policy.
+The Superintendent shall appoint at least one Complaint Manager to administer the complaint process in this policy.
 If possible, the Superintendent will appoint two Complaint Managers, one of each gender.
 The District's Nondiscrimination Coordinator may be appointed as one of the Complaint Managers.

-The Superintendent shall insert into this policy and keep current the names, office addresses, email addresses, and telephone numbers of the Nondiscrimination Coordinator and the Complaint Managers.
+The Superintendent shall insert into this policy and keep current the names, addresses, and telephone numbers of the Nondiscrimination Coordinator and the Complaint Managers.